 Van Gundy Resigns As Knicks Coach

-NEW YORK (AP) _ Jeff Van Gundy resigned unexpectedly as head coach of the New York Knicks on Saturday.
+NEW YORK (AP) _ Jeff Van Gundy resigned unexpectedly as head coach of the New York Knicks on Saturday, just as the team was playing its best basketball of the season after a slow start.